Day Two

 I walked back to my guest house and saw the same tuk-tuk driver, who called out to me and asked if I had made it to the palace.

-I shook my head at him and said “Yeah, it happens to open at 8:30, a** clown” (juuuust kidding, I left that last part out)
+I shook my head at him and said, “Yeah, it happens to open at 8:30, a** clown” (juuuust kidding, I left that last part out.)

-I’m not sure that I’d return to this tourist trap given the relatively high cost at USD$12 and truly insane crowds.
+I’m not sure that I’d return to this tourist trap given the relatively high cost of USD$12 and truly insane crowds.
 Perhaps if I had actually arrived at 8:30am as planned, I would be singing a different tune.

 That said, I learned a little something today.
 I’ll have a little something to laugh about later, and hey, for only my second day in Bangkok, I think I’ve done alright.